Jordan-A-Boich/Python-Scripts/README.md

 Please test in isolation first
 Before running any script here against systems you care about:
 Read the script.
 Understand exactly what it does before you execute it.
-Test in an isolated, non‑production environment — a sandbox, lab, VM, or throwaway machine — that mirrors your setup as closely as possible.
+Test in an isolated, non production environment like a sandbox, lab, VM, or throwaway machine that mirrors your setup as closely as possible.
 Validate the results before relying on them anywhere important.
 Never run anything in production until you have confirmed it behaves exactly as you expect.